Label printing and barcode scanning

 Barcode scanning using a conventional USB/Bluetooth barcode scanner

 All of Breww’s barcode scanning tools are also supported in our main web-based application via the use of a USB/Bluetooth barcode scanner.
-Depending on your own workflows you may find that the web-based application with dedicated barcode scanner is a better solution for you.
-Our suggested devices can be found below, however any device that supports batch mode should work with Breww.
+Depending on your own workflows, you may find that the web-based application with a dedicated barcode scanner is a better solution for you, but we do not recommend this approach.
+Our suggested devices can be found below, however, any device that supports batch mode should work with Breww.

 Entry-level option - Honeywell 1202g Voyager